CDSMOpen/grunt-blitz/README.md

 ## Contributing
 Develop in coffee script.
 Run ```grunt``` to start the compile and test watch processes for convenient TDD.
 Run ```grunt build``` to test and compile the source before packaging.

+Oh yeah, use [Git Flow](https://github.com/nvie/gitflow) - you know it makes sense :)

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History